 You have been exploring your Career Track, and may be wondering “What Next?”
 This short exercise will help you clarify your thinking and identify strategies to answer your career exploration questions:

-- What are three take-aways from your exploration of this Career Track?
+- What are 3 take-aways from your exploration of this Career Track?

-- What are two questions that you have?
+- What are 3 questions that you have?

 Launch Your Preparation for Law School